normieshri/Fitness-Website/README.md

 BRAVO FITNESS
+MADE A WEBSITE USING EMBEDDED JAVASCRIPT FOR RENDERING THE FRONTEND AND THE BACKEND WAS IMPLEMENTED USING THE EXPRESS FRAMEWORK FOR ROUTING AND
+HANDLING PAGE MAPPING WITH AN AUTH SYSTEM WITH PASSPORT.JS
+>>IMPLEMENTED>>
+>>Blog System
+>>BMI Calculator
+>>Shop/Cart System.

-This project is made as a mini project for 6th semester, Bsc Computer Science Third Year (SIES SION)
+This project is made as a project for 6th semester, Bsc Computer Science Third Year (SIES SION)
 Author: Shrinidhi Shetty
 Packages used-
 +-- bcrypt@4.0.0